sevfitz/lab-05-form-building/README.md

 ---

 ## Learning Objectives
-* Recap the primary concepts discussed throughout the week.
-    * Ask the students "What have you learned so far?"
-    * Ask "What has been challenging?"
-    * Ask "What has been helpful?"
 * Build out a form to provide both a preview *and* a JSON string export of a new blog article.
 * Implement 3rd party library integration for dynamic code highlighting and markdown creation.